1coderookie/BSB-LPB-LAN_EN/docs/chap01.md

 | However, this solution does not allow data to be logged to a microSD card.
 If this still should be possible using the WiFi connection, either a corresponding card module must be connected additionally or the ESP must be connected in parallel to the existing LAN shield.
 In both cases, the SS pin *must* be connected (see pin assignment/connection). <br> *If a parallel usage of LAN shield and ESP8266 is possible without problems has not been tested yet though.* |

 **Flashing the ESP8266:**
 The ESP8266 must be flashed with a special firmware.
-For the use of the Arduino IDE it must be ensured that the corresponding ESP8266 libraries have been installed before by using the board manager.
+For the use of the Arduino IDE (or other) it must be ensured that *version 2.7.4* of the corresponding ESP8266 libraries has been installed and chosen by using the board manager.

-The required firmware [WiFiSpiESP](https://github.com/JiriBilek/WiFiSpiESP) is already available as a zip-file in the BSB-LAN repository.
+The required firmware [WiFiSpiESP](https://github.com/JiriBilek/WiFiSpiESP) for the ESP8266 is already available as a zip-file in the BSB-LAN repository.
 The zip-file *must be unpacked in another folder than BSB_lan*!
 The ESP8266 has then to be flashed with the file *WiFiSPIESP.ino*.

 **Configuration of BSB-LAN:**
 To use the WiFi function, the definement `#define WIFI` must be activated in the file *BSB_LAN_config.h*.
 Furthermore, the two variables `wifi_ssid` and `wifi_pass` must be adapted accordingly and the SSID of the WLAN and the password must be entered.
 These entries can also be changed afterwards via the web interface.